TapasRoy0497/TapasRoy0497/README.md

 - 👋 Hi, I’m @TapasRoy0497
-- 👀 I’m interested in Embedded Systems and Software Development domain
+- 👀 I’m interested in Embedded Systems and Software Development.
 - 🌱 I’m currently pursuing a course on Embedded Systems and have developed skills - Linux Shell Scripting, C programming.
 - 💞️ I’m looking for the role of Software developer in an organization which will help me deliver my best and upgrade skills in engineering and meet the demands of the organization.
 - 📫 How to reach me : email id- tapasroy0497@gmail.com | LinkedIn id : https://www.linkedin.com/in/tapas-roy-1938a016a/